PythonTilk/Valintines-day-askout-webiste/README.md

 - **Dynamic Behavior**:
   - Clicking "Yes" enlarges the button.
   - Clicking "No" moves the button to a random location on the screen.
+- **Custom Link Generation**: Generate a custom link for asking someone out.
+- **Copy Link to Clipboard**: Copy the generated link to the clipboard with a notification popup.

 ## Getting Started